StaKoTec/AutomationXLib/README.md

 This is a .NET library for AutomationX 4.

-Small usage example
+Small C# usage example
 -------------------

 First add AutomationX.dll as reference to your project.

-### Then to create a new AutomationX object, do:
+### Then to create a new AutomationX object, do

 ```
 AutomationX.AX aX = new AutomationX.AX("MyInstanceName", "Status", "err");